CaZual-T/CZT-Mod-Manager/patch_notes.md

 - Published: 2026-05-14
 - Url: https://github.com/CaZual-T/CZT-Mod-Manager/releases/tag/3.0.11.2

-- attempt at fixing ui lag that was being caused by the new czt overview widgets.
+- This is an attempt to fix ui lag that was being caused by the new czt overview widgets.

 Note:
 - This was reported by a few users, it was never lagging for me tbh, but it does feel *smoother* overall.